 The City of Chicago and Mayor Rahm Emanuel are committed to bringing access to high quality early learning opportunities to families throughout the city.
 In addition to great programs for children at schools and community agencies, there are a number of opportunities to start stimulating your child with early learning in other environments.

-Connect4Tots is a text-message service for parents and guardians of toddlers ages 1 to 3.
-Parents and guardians who enroll will receive 2-3 text messages each week with information about their child’s growth and development, as well as connections to health, education, public service, and event resources in the City of Chicago.
+Connect4Tots provides text messages on FREE resources for parents and guardians of toddlers ages 1 to 3.
+Connect4Tots parents and guardians receive 2-3 text messages weekly with information about child’s growth and development, connections to health & safety, education, public service, event resources in the City of Chicago, and more!

-At the time that you enroll, you will be asked to provide your child’s date of birth and sex, your city address, and your preferred language to receive texts.
+When you enroll, you will be asked to provide your child’s date of birth and sex, your city address, and your preferred language (English, Spanish, or Polish) to receive texts.
 Once enrolled, you will automatically receive 2-3 messages per week with helpful guidance and tips.

 Standard text messaging rates may apply.

 Connect4Tots is sponsored by the City of Chicago and the University of Chicago Urban Labs.
-The Urban Labs will evaluate the effects of the program by analyzing participants’ use of the information and resources included in the text messages.
+Urban Labs will evaluate the effects of the program by analyzing participants’ use of the information and resources included in the text messages.
+Please review our consent for more information.
 For more information on the program, please contact Urban Labs at Connect4TotsFeedback@cityofchicago.org.

 Many parks offer early childhood recreation classes— moms, pops, and tots interaction, play group, preschool, puppetry, storytelling, and Moms, Dads, & Tots Gymnastics.
 Early childhood participants develop and enhance their motor, listening and social skills through movement education programming.
 Visit the Chicago Park District to find and sign up for a class near you.